-STEP is a phased programme to design and build a prototype fusion power plant, based on a spherical tokamak, by the early 2040s.
 It will develop and identify solutions to the challenges of delivering fusion energy, benefiting from the UK Atomic Energy Authority’s breadth of expertise and its suite of research facilities – RACE, Materials Research Facility, H3AT and Fusion Technology Facilities.
 In future years, as the programme progresses, we’ll work with a range of industrial partners to deliver the prototype of a commercially viable fusion plant.

 The STEP programme aims to:

 - Build on the UK’s global leadership in fusion

 - Demonstrate the commercial viability of fusion by building a prototype plant somewhere in the UK